How Expert Vincenzo Brings the Hidden History of Pompeii to Life

 M

-Love a Hollywood smile?
 From excavations, researchers found that the citizens of Pompeii had near perfect teeth.
 While this can be attributed to their excellent diet, it’s also likely due to the high fluorine content in the region, a result of the nearby volcano.

-“Pompeii is one of the largest archeological sites in the world.
-66 acres.
-Visit Pompeii alone, and you risk not seeing the best of it.
+“Pompeii is one of the largest archeological sites in the world at a vast 66 acres (and more is being recovered all the time).
+Visit Pompeii alone, and you risk not seeing the best of it, simply because you might not know what to look for: graffiti from the Roman time, details on the buildings, holes along the walkway to park the horses, different building techniques….
 Local guides show the top highlights without it being boring.
 As I said before, we feel Pompeii, and these vibrations we share with our guest.”

 Vincenzo and Pompeii inspired this week’s of questions on Insightful, the travel trivia game where you answer questions curated by our Destination Experts.
 Play now and test your knowledge on the world’s most fascinating destinations.